 6.6.
-4.15.
 Owner/Manager Certification

-Prior to the rental of the first BMR unit on a property, the apartment owner/property manager will sign a certification of receipt of these Administrative Procedures with a statement of intent to manage the BMR units according to these procedures.
-The sample copy of the Certification Form is provided as Exhibit 6 of these procedures.
-Subsequent apartment owners/property manager may be asked to sign certifications of receipt of these procedures.
+Prior to the rental of the first BMR unit on a property, the apartment owner/property manager will sign a Certificate of Receipt of Administrative Procedures Manual (Exhibit 7) with a statement of intent to manage the BMR units according to these procedures.
+Subsequent apartment owners/property managers may be asked to sign a Certificate of Receipt of Administrative Procedures Manual.

 6.7.
-4.16.
 Terms of Affordability Covenants

-The deed restrictions imposed on each BMR unit pursuant to the program shall remain in effect for a specified period of 99 years from the date of recordation of the Regulatory Agreement.
-Future owners of the property will abide by all of the administrative procedures and by the conditions in the recorded Regulatory Agreement for the entire 99 year period from date of recordation.
+The deed restrictions imposed on each BMR unit pursuant to the program shall remain in effect for a specified period from the date of recordation of the Regulatory Agreement.
+Future owners of the property will abide by all of the administrative procedures and by the conditions in the recorded Regulatory Agreement for the entire period from date of recordation.
 To the extent the terms of this Manual and the Regulatory Agreement are inconsistent, the most restrictive term will apply.